 This course will also expose students to some of the contemporary happenings in robotics, including current robot lab research and applications.

 A thorough understanding of biology provides students with a foundation for studies in ecology, the environment and medicine.
-Biology 12 is an in-depth coverage of human biology.
+Anatomy & Physiology 12 is an in-depth coverage of human biology.
 Topics include biochemistry, cell structure and function, and circulatory, digestive, excretory, nervous, respiratory and reproductive systems in the human body.
 The curriculum may include discussion of many medical issues and emerging biotechnology.

 AP Biology 12

 Advanced Placement Biology is a two-year course that gives credit for both Biology 11 and Biology 12.
 A solid understanding of the additional, in-depth material taught in this course may provide students with first-year biology credit in university.
 Successful completion of the Biology 11AP program is a prerequisite for this course.
 Only serious science students with strong academic credentials should consider the AP option.